Software Safety Demonstration and Idemnification: Indemnification

 \subsection{Evidence}

 We propose that the same data used earlier for indemnification testing be re-used in a slightly different statistical context.
-Recall that an indemnification test has $N$ items among which are zero failures, where each item is a localized predecessor walk, and a cone is a structured collection of localized predecessor walks of an automaton.
+Recall that an indemnification test has $N$ items among which are zero failures, where each item is a bounded predecessor trajectory, and a cone is a structured collection of bounded predecessor trajectories of an automaton.

 We wish to measure the amount of information in an indemnification sample to explain the phenomenon that larger samples justify more precise estimates than smaller samples.
 We refer to this information as measuring the \emph{weight of evidence}.
 This situation differs from the familiar problem of finding the maximum likelihood estimator.